 The Gero-Ed sub-specialization prepares students to work with adults that are of the ages 55 - 105+ and their families through life transitions, and health, and illness.
 We focus on strengths and challenges of aging, giving consideration to clinical interventions and policy implications.
 This one year sub-specialization is associated with internships that provides opportunity for work with older adults and their families and results in a certificate of completion given by the SSW.

-Students need to fill out the application and submit it to Program Director Dr. Marcia Spira at email@example.com to apply for this sub-specialization.
+Students need to fill out the application and submit it to the Assistant Director of Academic Advising Jennifer Bernecker at email@example.com to apply for this sub-specialization.
 The application process is competitive —not all students will be accepted into this sub-specialization.

-REQUIRED COURSES: 3 classes and internship are required
+Required Courses: 3 courses and internship are required.

 *SOWK 734 is a substitute for SOWK for SOWK 602 or SOWK 610H for students who complete the gerontology sub-specialization.